General Data Protection Regulation (GDPR)

 We are a Data Controller of your information.

-- In terms of this contract, by using CATMA you have given CATMA (Computer Aided Textual Markup and Analysis) permission to collect and use the personal information relating to you that is detailed in this document
+- In terms of this contract, by using CATMA you have given CATMA (Computer Assisted Textual Markup and Analysis) permission to collect and use the personal information relating to you that is detailed in this document

 If you are a resident of the European Economic Area (EEA), you have certain data protection rights.
 If you wish to be informed what Personal Information we hold about you and if you want it to be removed from our systems, please contact us.